 Jonathan Pitts-Wiley, Artistic Director

 Jonathan has been Mixed Magic’s Artistic Director since April 2010.
 A 2007 graduate of Yale University, Jonathan has been involved with many of the company’s productions as a director, writer and actor.
-Some of those credits include: The Spirit Warrior’s Dream, Moby-Dick: Then & Now, The Tempest, Art of Attack, King Lear and Misery’s Fiend: Frankenstein.
+Some of those credits include: The Spirit Warrior’s Dream, Moby-Dick: Then & Now, The Tempest, Art of Attack, King Lear, Fences and Jesus Hopped the ‘A’ Train.

 Jonathan also wrote and directed the critically-acclaimed When Mahalia Sings, a play dealing with the life and times of gospel great Mahalia Jackson.

-Q: Time to talk about you a little bit.
-How did you get involved with the theatre and ultimately become artistic director?
+Q: How did you get involved with the theatre and ultimately become artistic director?

 A: (Smiling) Seeing as my parents have been involved in theatre so long, I guess I’ve been involved my whole life.
 With Mixed Magic in particular, I started doing some script editing work while I was still in college.
 At school, I caught something of the directing bug and had an opportunity to train at Mixed Magic.
 The artistic directorship kind of fell into my lap.
 My father and mother wanted to take the company in a certain direction and had the confidence in me to hand over the reins.
 I often tell people it’s only nepotism if you blow it.